shagu/pfUI/README.md

 Report Errors, Issues and Feature Requests in the [Bugtracker](https://github.com/shagu/pfUI/issues).
 Please make sure to have the latest version installed and check for conflicting addons beforehand.

+**Where is the happiness indicator for pets?**
+The pet happiness is shown as the color of your pet's frame.
+Depending on your skin, this can either be the text or the background color of your pet's healthbar:

+- Green = Happy
+- Yellow = Content
+- Red = Unhappy

+Since version 4.0.7 there is also an additional icon that can be enabled from the pet unit frame options.

 **Can I use Clique with pfUI?**
 This addon already includes support for clickcasting.
 If you still want to make use of clique, a pfUI compatible version can be found [Here](https://github.com/shagu/Clique/archive/master.zip).
 If you want to keep your current version of Clique, you'll have to apply this [Patch](https://github.com/shagu/Clique/commit/a5ee56c3f803afbdda07bae9cd330e0d4a75d75a).

+**Where is the Experience Bar?**
+The experience bar shows up on mouseover and whenever you gain experience, next to left chatframe by default.
+There's also an option to make it stay visible all the time.

 **How do I show the Damage- and Threatmeter Dock?**
 If you enabled the "dock"-feature for your external (third-party) meters such as DPSMate or KTM, then you'll be able to toggle between them and the Right Chat by clicking on the ">" symbol on the bottom-right panel.